joelvaneenwyk/homepage/content/posts/website-launch/index.en.md

 math:
   enable: true
 ---

-{
- "private": false,
- "title": "Website Launch!",
- "tags": ["news"],
- "published": "8/20/2016",
- "abstract": "Finally launched the website and have the main components in place.
-Long time coming, but good to have something available."
-}

 This website has been in the works for quite some time now, but finally pushing it out to the world.
 It is nice to have a place to store my experiments and thoughts, but in great part this website is here as a testing ground for me to play with web technologies.
 I'm a console game programmer by trade, but it's always interesting to play with the new hotness.
 Usually that isn't in the web world but hey, it's all interesting to me.